Tuesday, April 27, 2010

 I am getting away to sunny Florida at the end of this week for a few days of R&R - yay!
 I am looking forward to getting some good reading done on the flights and while relaxing by the beach.
 On the blog I will post reviews of the following books:

-The Season of Second Chances: A Novel (there will also be a giveaway of my ARC)
+The Season of Second Chances: A Novel

 The Smart One and the Pretty One